-Portland-based composer Kevin Hendrickson is best known as the originator of Pirate Rock — a mix of metal, pop, and sea-chanties which came to prominence in the mid-90s through his buccaneer-themed bands Pirate Jenny, and Captain Bogg & Salty.
+My name is Kevin Hendrickson and I’m probably best known as one of the originators of Pirate Rock — a mix of metal, pop, and sea-chanties which came to prominence in mid-90s Portland through my two buccaneer-themed bands Pirate Jenny, and Captain Bogg & Salty.

-I mainly work as a composer for television animation, but I’m also an avid songwriter, producer, orchestrator, and engineer with a colorful career and long list of credits mostly revolving around the theme of pirates.
+I mainly work as a composer for television animation, but I’m also an avid songwriter, producer, orchestrator, and engineer with a long list of credits mostly revolving around the theme of pirates.

 “Some people ask me why I write so many songs about pirates.
 I blame the many trips to Disneyland that I earned by selling Oregon Journal newspaper subscriptions door-to-door when I was 15.
 On each trip to Disneyland I would just keep riding Pirates of the Caribbean over and over…”

-As a kid I trained on piano, but as an adult I’ve learned to play numerous instruments including keyboards, guitar, bass, and accordion.
-Kevin customarily adds live instruments and vocals to his scores, as was the case with Disney’s Jake and the Never Land Pirates where banjo, accordion, and lusty sea-faring vocals became musical characters.
+As a kid I trained on piano, but as an adult I’ve learned to play numerous instruments including guitar, bass, and accordion.
+I often add live instruments and vocals to my scores, as was the case with Disney’s Jake and the Never Land Pirates where banjo, accordion, and lusty sea-faring vocals became musical characters in the show.

-In addition to performing the singing voice of the goofy but lovable “Bones,” and composing music for 114 episodes of Jake and the Never Land Pirates, I was lucky enough to get to perform as the live-action version of Bones, both on stage and in translated music videos around the world.
+In addition to performing the singing voice of the goofy but lovable “Bones,” and composing music for 114 episodes of Jake and the Never Land Pirates, I was lucky enough to get to perform as the live-action version of Bones — both on stage, and in translated music videos around the world.

-During his tenure as Bones — Lead Guitarist and Singer for Disney’s Never Land Pirate Band — Kevin shared the stage with, or opened for numerous stars, including Sharon Osborne, Dan Zanes, Selena Gomez, Bella Thorne, Zendaya, and China Anne McClaine.
-Our live performances as The Never Land Pirate Band included shows at Disneyland, Disney World, New York’s Central Park, Chicago City of Lights, UpFront, and Disneys premiere fan event D23.
+During my tenure as Bones — Lead Guitarist and Singer for Disney’s Never Land Pirate Band — I shared the stage with, or opened for numerous stars, including Sharon Osborne, Dan Zanes, Selena Gomez, Bella Thorne, Zendaya, and China Anne McClaine.
+Our live performances as The Never Land Pirate Band included shows at Disneyland, Disney World, New York’s Central Park, Chicago City of Lights, UpFront, and Disney’s premiere fan event D23.

-Kevin, along with Jeff Saltzman and my co-writer Loren Hoskins, I helped produce three Disney Sound Tracks for Jake and the Never Land Pirates.
-Kevin also contributed to Disney’s Sofia the First as a song producer, and to Disney’s 7-D as a session accordionist on Parry Gripp’s song “Shapeshifter.”
+Along with engineer Jeff Saltzman and my co-writer Loren Hoskins, I helped produce three Disney Sound Tracks for Jake and the Never Land Pirates.
+I also contributed to Disney’s Sofia the First as a song producer, and to Disney’s 7-D as a session accordionist on composer Parry Gripp’s song “Shapeshifter.”

 Jake and the Never Land Pirates was nominated for four Daytime Emmy Awards, including Outstanding Pre-School Children’s Animated Program and won the Disney Sanya Awards.

-Kevin’s music has been featured in Disney’s Jake and the Never Land Pirates, Sofia the First, 7D, One Animation’s Oddbods, Mongadillo Studios Shawks, Knock First Productions, Feld Entertainment’s Pirate & Princess Adventure, Oregon Children’s Theater, and Bad Reputation Productions, as well as numerous toys, video games, and theme park attractions in Disney World and California Adventure.
+My compositions been featured in Disney’s Jake and the Never Land Pirates, Sofia the First, 7D, One Animation’s Oddbods, Mongadillo Studios Shawks, Knock First Productions, Feld Entertainment’s Pirate & Princess Adventure, Oregon Children’s Theater, and Bad Reputation Productions, as well as numerous toys, video games, and theme park attractions in Disney World and California Adventure.

-In 2008 Kevin was appointed music director and arranger for an original musical rendition of Treasure Island, which was commissioned by The Oregon Children’s Theater, and performed and written by Captain Bogg & Salty.
+In 2008 I was appointed music director and arranger for an original musical rendition of Treasure Island, which was commissioned by The Oregon Children’s Theater, and performed and written by my band Captain Bogg & Salty.

-Throughout the 90s, with his band mates Eric Furlong, John Morgan, and Paul Iannotti, Kevin established a genre which would come to be called “pirate rock,” performing the circuit of popular Portland clubs as the buccaneer-themed rock band Pirate Jenny, and later as Captain Bogg & Salty.
+Throughout the 90s—with my band mates Eric Furlong, John Morgan, and Paul Iannotti—we established a genre which would come to be called “pirate rock,” performing the circuit of popular Portland clubs as the buccaneer-themed rock band Pirate Jenny, and later as Captain Bogg & Salty.
 Previously I had developed many of the songs and concepts for the Pirate Rock genre with drummer Matt Giger in our influential pirate-punk band Hucklescary Finn.

 Upon its 1996 release, the first of Pirate Jenny’s four albums — Never Sea Land — was dubbed “The Pet Sounds of Pirate Music” by Willamette Week.